House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Autofiber

-As for why it’s this low: we noticed right away that its construction is shoddy.
+As for why it’s this low, we immediately noticed that its construction is shoddy.
 Some towels we tested started losing threads after three or four uses, but the Dreadnought had loose threads when we opened the package.
-It takes a lot of work to dry off your car’s surface, increasing the risk of damaging the paint job, and it snags on basically everything, losing even more threads.
+It takes a lot of work to dry off your car’s surface, increasing the risk of damaging the paint job, and it snags on everything and loses even more threads.

-This isn’t a bad towel.
-All the others are just better.
+This isn’t a bad towel, but the previous brands are better.

 Pros